 Some lifestyle choices put you at a higher risk of developing severe medical conditions like DVT.
 Smoking is a habit that people develop, and it usually makes one’s blood cells stickier than normal.
 The presence of sticky blood cells increases the chances of one developing blood clots in the deep veins of the legs.

 During pregnancy, the veins in your legs and pelvis are put under a lot of pressure due to the baby’s weight.
-A pregnant lady should try to keep her leg muscles active to reduce the risk of developing Deep Vein Thrombosis.
+A pregnant lady should keep her leg muscles active to reduce the risk of developing Deep Vein Thrombosis.

 Symptoms of DVT

 • Chest pains that worsen when one breathes in

 • Redness or discoloration of the legs

 • Coughing up blood